 The original paper describing Knext is:

-Some of the publications on Knext and related knowledge extraction work are:
+Some of the publications on Knext and related knowledge-extraction work at Rochester are:

 2012